The Best Chinese Dialects to Learn

 The Best Chinese Dialects Worth Learning

-Each year a large number of persons from various countries go to China, Taiwan, and other Southeast Asian countries primarily for tourism, business, study, or teaching.
+Every year a great number of persons from various countries go to China, Taiwan, and other Southeast Asian countries primarily for tourism, business, study, or teaching.
 In truly getting the most out of your stay in China and Southeast Asia, I would recommend learning at least some of these important dialects:

 Mandarin or "putonghua" is the official language of China and Taiwan, and it is used in business, by the government, and by schools.
 There are 870 million speakers throughout all of China and 25 million other Mandarin speakers in different countries around the world.
 Native speakers of other dialects all learn Mandarin as a second language or dialect in schools.
 Knowing Mandarin, you would be able to carry on at least a simple conversation with most Chinese in China or Southeast Asia.